patrykpilek/php-for-beginners/README.md

   - Validate the publication date is a valid date and time
   - Redirect to the article page after inserting a new article
 - [ ] Editing Data in the Database from PHP
+  - Editing existing articles: create a function to get a single article
 - [ ] Deleting Data from the Database from PHP
 - [ ] Using Sessions to Log in and Restrict Access
 - [ ] An Introduction to Object-Oriented PHP